Guelph-Wellington Master Gardeners

 The Role of a Master Gardener

 Interest in gardening in the past couple of years has increased tremendously.
 Not only are people planting flowers, shrubs and trees but there is also interest in growing fruits and vegetables.
 Beginning gardeners often have questions as they embark on their new hobby.
 Long time gardeners are constantly adding to their collection of plants and/or vegetables.
-Master Gardeners can serve the public and their community by
+Master Gardeners can serve the public and their community by:

 • Partnering with other community programs such as libraries to educate the public